Nathxniel/ppp/people/exe/etc/notes.md

   - lysergic acid diethylamide appears to have a profound effect on both the UB and CB

+#### being "tired" is an altered mind state, like substances
+  - intolerance towards distractions

 ### rituals and prayer appear to be effective in updating UB
 conjecture: the more "important" something is to the UB, the more likely it is going to be added to the UB